 The question is really, “Is your customer support team going above and beyond for your customers?”
 Here are a couple of tactics that will help you hold onto your shoppers.

-One of the most invaluable tips that can be given to any customer service representative is to listen.
+One of the most invaluable tips that can be given for any customer appreciation strategy is to listen.
 This gives you time to absorb all the information you’re getting and shows that you’re ready to fix any issue they may have.

 Firstly, listen closely to their problem, digest it and understand it from their perspective.
 Be sure to gauge the customer’s mood and reciprocate appropriately.
 Although many customer support representatives have set responses to certain problems, try proving to them that you’re adaptable for what is best for them and not just following a script.